 Monadnock Moments No. 91: Robbery in the Dark Valley

-Road construction has widened a portion of Route 12 between Keene and Troy that old timers remember as a dark and forbidding pass between tall ledges and steep hills.
+Before route 12 was widened to its current width between Keene and Troy, it was considered a dark and forbidding pass between tall ledges and steep hills.
 It was on this lonely stretch of highway that George Ryan, armed with a knife and pistol, attempted his hand at highway robbery one night in the early 1800s.

 Young Ryan, a resident of Canada, had been travelling through the states on horseback.
 He stopped off at Keene for a few days, drinking and gambling, and spent the last of his money.
 As a result, he went out to the narrow valley to replenish his purse.